AbdullaOvais/TWIN/README.md

 ## Setup Instructions
 .
 Requirements
 1. Python 3.10+
-2. pip install -r requirements.txt
-3. ns-3 / ns-O-RAN experiment environment
+2. ns-3 / ns-O-RAN experiment environment
-4. Docker for the RIC stack
+3. Docker for the RIC stack

 ## This repository is the local analysis companion for a real **ns-O-RAN handover** study.